-• Each year (or part of a year) in the taxable period applicable to a prohibited transaction, under section 4975.
-See the instructions for Schedule C, line 2, columns (d) and (e), for a definition of taxable period.
+- A reversion of plan assets from a qualified plan taxable under section 4980. - Each year or part of a year in the taxable period in which a prohibited transaction occurs under section 4975.
+See the instructions for Schedule C. line 2, columns (d) and (e), for a definition of "taxable period."